 According to the Bureau of Labor Statistics, one in four Americans volunteered for an organization at least once during the course of a year.
-Despite their good intentions, volunteers could hinder relief efforts, even being a danger to themselves and others during a during a disaster response.
+Despite their good intentions, volunteers could hinder relief efforts, even being a danger to themselves and others during a disaster response.
 When it comes to volunteering overseas, good intentions generally do not yield good outcomes unless the volunteer has extensive technical expertise.
 Simply showing up in a disaster-affected country is not the way to go.

 The provision of humanitarian assistance, especially overseas, requires trained and experienced individuals who can work effectively in exceptionally difficult conditions for long periods of time.
 Resources are strained during a disaster, and a person without technical skills and experience can be more of a burden than an asset to the relief effort.
 Offers to do less specialized work (such as driving trucks, setting up tents) are rarely accepted, as relief organizations typically hire local people, including disaster survivors, who know the area and could benefit from participating in relief activities.

 When there is a call for volunteers, candidates with the greatest prospect of being selected typically have the following:

 - Language skills, in other words, they know how to speak the language and are familiar with the culture of the disaster-affected area.